Key resharing

 If you use key share backups:

-- Create new backups immediately – After each resharing, create fresh backups
+3. **Create new backups immediately** – After Palisade confirms a reshare, create fresh backups

-- Verify backup compatibility – Before restoring, confirm the backup was created after the last resharing
+4. **Verify backup compatibility** – Before restoring, confirm that you created the backup after the last resharing

 - [Key restructuring](/products/wallet/user-interface/security-controls/key-restructuring) – Change quorum participants while preserving the key